Dr Rhys Steven Jones

 Research interests

-My research spans a range of literary and cinematic texts, including but not limited to:
+My research spans a range of cinematic, theoretical and literary texts, including but not limited to:

 • twentieth and twenty-first century American cinema (A Birth of A Nation, Night of the Living Dead, It Follows)

-My current research project maps the dynamics of socio-cultural abjection against their political-economic determinants and effects through close formal analyses of critical theory, twentieth-century fiction and contemporary world cinema.
+I am currently working on a monograph which maps the dynamics of socio-cultural abjection on a global scale against their political-economic determinants and effects through close formal analyses of critical theory and contemporary world cinema.

 <h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://ahc.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>